 Improving early referral from community hematologists/oncologists

-Your center can use HLA Today to engage community hematologists/oncologists and improve time for referral.
-Contact our HLA Today team to discuss how we can partner together to deliver HLA Today to your referring physician network.
+Your center can use HLA Today to engage community hematologists/oncologists and improve referral timing.
+Contact our HLA Today team to discuss how we can partner together to deliver HLA Today to your referral network.Email our team

 About HLA Today

 How does HLA Today work?

 We provide community hematologists/oncologists with buccal swab kits.
 At the time of diagnosis, staff swab the patient’s cheek and send the completed kit to us for high-resolution HLA typing.

 At the same time, they can request intermediate-resolution HLA typing of relatives.
 We send buccal swab kits directly to the patient’s family members.

 After seven to 10 days, we provide the community hematologist/oncologist with a report that provides information that may encourage timely referral to a transplant center, including:

 - The patient’s search prognosis (likelihood the patient will have a fully matched unrelated donor on Be The Match Registry®)

 - A preliminary search report that includes the number of adult unrelated donor or cord blood units that match the patient

 - Information on the closest transplant centers to refer their patient for a transplant consultation